The Road to Becoming a National Merit Scholar

 • Students will appreciate – strike that – love that the ACT is shorter and has more time per question.

-• In the near term, selective colleges will require Science.
+• In the near term, selective colleges will likely require Science.
 Plan to still take Science.

 • So much uncertainty!
-See below for our top questions, but we’re buckling up for a bumpy ride with ACT starting in spring 2025.
+We’re buckling up for a bumpy ride with ACT until at least January 2026.

 What’s Changing?